Veritas-Bankless/Veritas-Bankless/README.md

 - 👀 I’m interested in Web3, Crypto, Cloud computing
 - 🌱 I’m currently learning Web3 & Crypto
 - 🧠 My knowledge base mostly consists of AWS as a developer & architect role + mobile frontend development (Ionic framework), but also extends to some BI / Big Data work and VueJS & Angular work
-- 💞️ I’m planning to collaborate on OnBoard, a new cool educational product being build by the Bankless DAO
+- 💞️ I’m planning to do small contributions on crypto projects next to my full time job to get some experience in web3/crypto development
 - 📫 Reach me on Discord: VΞritas#3801

 <!---